How to spot the leaks in your budget and clear them

-The only way I could justify buying my dream item, is to specifically set it as a goal and either work harder to earn extra money for it, sell things for it, or save for it.
+The only way I can justify buying my dream item is to specifically set it as a goal.
+Then I need to either work harder to earn extra money for it, sell things for it, or save for it.
 However, when you feel like there is nothing left to put aside, what do you do?

 How much do you spend on your treats?

-Let’s see how much money you could potentially save … here are some examples.
+Let’s see how much money you could potentially save, here are some examples.
 Maybe you could save even more!

 Per Week / Per Person